grant

 - The genie granted him three wishes

-- (ditransitive) To bestow or confer, with or without compensation, particularly in answer to prayer or request; to give.
+- (ditransitive) To give (bestow upon or confer, particularly in answer to prayer or request)

 - 1668 July 3, James Dalrymple, “Thomas Rue contra Andrew Houſtoun” in The Deciſions of the Lords of Council & Seſſion I (Edinburgh, 1683), page 548 ↗: